Lansing Family Fun

 Make the Michigan History Museum Your Next Adventure

-Some of the Michigan History Museum is exactly as I remember it from my childhood, but there are plenty of new additions including rotating exhibits.
+When you think of history museums, you may be thinking they’re mostly for adults.
+The Michigan History Museum in downtown Lansing is not that place.
 Many of the exhibits are geared toward children, making it an ideal destination for family fun.

 Most exhibits are hands-on and allow kids to actively participate while they learn.

-I can say without hesitation – a great day of fun awaits you at the Michigan History Center in Lansing!
+We can say without hesitation – a great day of fun awaits at the Michigan History Center in Lansing!

 Free Admission on Sundays